“Content is king” has been digital marketers’ mantra for years.

 It’s also crucial that you make sure every piece of content you create is optimized for search.
 Loganix’s guide to on-page SEO is a great checklist to run through before hitting publish on a fresh piece of content to help ensure it’s fully optimized.

 One thing that is important to keep in mind is that no matter how well optimized your fresh content is, it’s of no use if it’s not targeted around search intent.
+But with Google constantly changing its algorithm, you need to focus on the top ranking factors that will be important for SEO.

 For example, Wall Street Zen outranks extremely authoritative sites like Wikipedia, CNN, and Investopedia for the term “stock predictions”: